-The last (to date) of these great waves of death to hit Europe happened on the coast of Southern France, in Marseille, where 100,000 people died in just 2 years.
+The most recent (to date) of these catastrophic waves of death struck the Southern coast of France, specifically in Marseille, between 1720 and 1722, where a staggering 100,000 lives were lost in a mere 2-year period.

 The people of Marseille, the wealthy and strategically important city on the Mediterranean coast, knew all about plagues.